Empirical Evaluation of a 28 GHz Antenna Array on a 5G Mobile Phone Using a Body Phantom: Co-Located Phased Antenna Array on a Mobile Phone Chassis

 \subsection{Fabrication of the Array}

-The array are placed on a phone-sized structure, with the dimensions of $150\times 75 \times 8$~mm.
-The printed circuit board (PCB) were designed to be $150\times 75$~mm.
-The microstrip feed lines run from the antenna element at the top corner to the bottom side of the PCB.
-This way we conveniently get all eight connectors lined up at the bottom of the phone chassis and we minimize their effect on the operation of the antenna array.
-Exploiting the symmetry of the array design, we manufactured only one module of the array and in the measurements, we flipped the chassis around to realize the other module.
+The array is placed on a phone-sized structure, with the dimensions of $150\times 75 \times 8$~mm.
+The printed circuit board (PCB) was designed to be $150\times 75$~mm.
+We want to minimize the possible effect of the connectors on the radiation of the array.
+We line up all eight connectors at the bottom side of the phone chassis and design the microstrip feed lines between the connectors at the bottom and the antenna elements at the top corner of the PCB.
+As the front and back sides of the antenna array in the phone chassis are symmetrical, we manufactured only one side of the phone and in the measurements, we flipped the chassis around to realize the other module.
 Having only one module on the phone chassis ensures enough space for the eight connectors.
 The feed line width is $0.208$~mm.
 The feeds of the stacked patch antennas were manufactured as laser-drilled microvias with a diameter of $0.125$~mm and via pads with a $0.275$~mm diameter, as indicated in the bottom-left cross-section schematic of Fig.~\ref{fig:array_feed_network}.
 Using microvias instead of normal-sized vias ensures minimal parasitic capacitance and inductance for antennas.
 A void ring of a $0.375$~mm diameter was introduced around the microvia to avoid galvanic connection between ground and feed via.
 On the bottom-right cross-section drawing of Fig.~\ref{fig:array_feed_network} , via pads are introduced on the bottom side of the PCB and are stitched to the ground plane through microvias.
 The stitching is introduced between parallel microstrip line pairs to decrease the coupling.
 Dimensions of via pads and microvias are the same as those of antenna feeds.
 Since the PCB is only $0.775$~mm thick, we added $5$~mm thick Rohacell-foam and $1.5$~mm thick FR4-substrate on the bottom side of the PCB.
 These additions strengthen mechanical stability of the PCB and making the total thickness similar to that of a mobile phone.
 The ground plane of the manufactured PCBs was connected to FR4 substrate by a copper tape to ensure no radiation would leak from inside of the mobile phone, especially from connector pins.
 The array uses Southwest Microwave’s narrow-block $2.40$~mm end-launch connector (Mfr.
 No: $1492$-$04$\rm{A}-$9$).
 The feed line structure of the array is shown in Fig.~\ref{fig:array_feed_network}.
 All the feed lines have different lengths and this introduces different losses.
 The simulated losses caused by the feed lines are between $4.3$ to $6.5$~dB.
 The measured and simulated reflection coefficient of one representative port as well as the mutual coupling between two ports are illustrated in Fig.~\ref{fig:antenna_matching}, showing $3.8$ and $4.1$~GHz of bandwidth for measured and simulated reflection coefficient for $-10$~dB matching levels, respectively.
-Centered at $28$~GHz, they correspond to $14$~\% and $15$~\% of relative bandwidth, respectively.
+They correspond to $14$~\% and $15$~\% of relative bandwidth centered at $28$~GHz, respectively.
 The mutual coupling was as low as $29$~dB for measured and $27$~dB for simulated case across the $-10$~dB impedance bandwidth of the antenna.
 The oscillations seen in the reflection coefficient are caused mainly by impedance mismatch at the $90^\circ$ turns in the feed lines.